Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Results

 \section{Results}

 In this section, we apply the proposed theoretical model to rationalize previous experimental data reporting the Kondo effect in molecules with several unpaired electrons on the metallic surface.
 For each system, we provide the calculated CASCI orbitals and the electronic configuration of the ground multiplet.
 We also give the calculated $j_a$ coupling constants as a function of $\mu$ and, for the chosen $\mu$ value, the KOs together with their d$I$/d$V$ maps.
+The NTOs and KOs are linear combinations of the orbitals of the active space for the CASCI calculation, and therefore can be expanded in the basis of atomic orbitals.
+Using this atomic orbital basis, we simulated the d$I$/d$V$ maps of NTO{s} and KOs presented in the manuscript by applying the PP-STM code \cite{Krej2017}, which takes into account the selection rules of the tunneling processes between tip and molecule.
+When using the NTOs, each eigenvalue of the transition density matrix provides the relative weight of a particular transition to the d$I$/d$V$ map.
 This analysis is then compared with experimental results using spectral functions calculated with the NRG for a value of the hybridization $\Gamma$.